MichaelHallik/MichaelHallik.github.io/_posts/2021-05-25-Robot-Framework-Crypto-Library.md

 <h2 class="post"> <a name="Create a key pair"> Create a key pair </a> </h2>

 To generate the pair we must first start a Python shell.
 For instance, on a Windows system you could open the command prompt (or power shell) and then type 'Python'.
 When you see the Python prompt in the console, enter the command 'CryptoLibrary'.
-In the screen shots that will follow, you will notice that I am using a <i>virtual</i> Python environment.
+In the screen shots that will follow, you will notice that I am using a <a class="postanchor" href="http://localhost:4000/blog/2021/02/01/Running-Robot-Framework-in-a-virtual-environment-pt-1" target="_blank">virtual Python environment</a>.
 So, my prompt may look different than the one you're using.

 After having entered the 'CryptoLibrary' command, we'll be presented with a menu: